PalaJyothi/FrontendProject/README.md

 # FrontendProject
-A Frontend Project On Music Player Website
+A fully working Music Player Website made using HTML, CSS and JavaScript.
+Here are some of the Screenshots of the project